 There are so many pros for me, it’s hard to know where to start!
 First of all, it’s safer than tampons which I had never even considered until I listened to that podcast.
 If we care about what is in our food, makeup and skincare products, shouldn’t we also care about our period care?!

 Second, it’s more convenient.
-Instead of worrying about changing your tampon every few hours, you can leave a cup in for 12 HOURS.
+Instead of worrying about changing your tampon every few hours, most cups can hold 1 ounce of liquid and you can leave it in for up to 12 hours depending on your flow.
 No more worries about middle of the night leaks or toxic shock syndrome (which can be a life threatening condition!).
-Plus, you can wear white pants during your period without a second thought.
+Here’s to wearing white pants during your period without a second thought.
 BIG WIN!

 In addition to that, it’s also more convenient because it lasts for years.